ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: VobBtn Buttons

 Description: Based on [MPEG/VOB PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).
 The file contains a header consisting of the string "butonDVD" followed by the width and height in pixels (16 bits integer each) and 4 reserved bytes.
 The rest is full [PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).

+## Ancillary Codec Mappings

+### N_QUICKTIME

+Codec ID: N_QUICKTIME

+Codec Name: Ancillary QuickTime track

+Description: Ancillary tracks as stored in QuickTime, such as timecode.

+Initialisation: The `Private Data` contains all additional data that is stored within the 'stsd' (sample description) atom in the QuickTime file.
+For an explanation of the QuickTime file format read [QuickTime File Format Specification](https://developer.apple.com/library/mac/documentation/QuickTime/QTFF/QTFFPreface/qtffPreface.html).